 - Valid CPR Card from American Red Cross or American Heart Association.

-- Proof of Liability Insurance Coverage. (this is a copy of your employer’s malpractice insurance)
+- Proof of Liability Insurance Coverage. (this is a copy of your employer’s Liability insurance)

 Participants will need to provide many of their own instruments and consumable supplies which are typically found in their dental office.
-An “EF Program Issued Armamentaria Kit” will include items such as a “special typodont”and over 125 prepared amalgam/composite teeth; amalgam/composite material, impression material and much more.
+The “EF Program Issued Armamentaria Kit” will include items such as a “special typodont “and over 125 prepared amalgam/composite teeth; amalgam/composite material, impression material and much more.
 The cost of this kit will be $1,800.

 What are the Requirements for the Supervising Dentist?

-All students must have a participating supervising dentist.
-If there is more than one assistant from an office enrolled in the program, the dentist may supervise all of his/her assistants.
-The supervising dentist must attend a 2 hour lecture defining the clinical requirements during the externship component of the program, as well as RDAEF management protocol.
+The supervising dentist must attend a 2-hour lecture defining the clinical requirements during the externship component of the program, as well as RDAEF2 management protocol.
 Be sure your dentist is available on the following date: Supervising Dentist Management Lecture Course: will be held on Zoom, May 4, 2024, from 6:00 PM to 8:00 PM

 What are the Clinical Requirements in the Externship Site?